 A “new social contract” between the press and the public could lead to more public support for journalism, if not also a shift in consumers’ expectations of free news.

-Internet Service Providers could collect a fee to access news websites, a move that would only succeed if news organizations worked together.

 There will inevitably be different places on the value chain to capture value.
 If smaller players do not proactively figure out their roles, the big players will likely determine them.

 The answers to two questions will affect the value chain in coming years: “Will there be a new demand for quality journalism?” and “Will more reliable and consistent measures create greater distribution of value?”